 More Info/Current Pricing at ULA

 The 45L WorkSack is an incredibly versatile and light mountaineering backpack which earns our Editors’ Choice Award for Climbing and Mountaineering.
-Check out my in depth review.
-The one downside, if you’re impatient, is the waiting list since it’s made to order from the Portland factory.
-I also like CiloGear’s lighter and smaller 30L Guide Service WorkSack for backcountry skiing and climbing.
-Of course they offer many other sizes, and also optional W/NWD Dyneema construction in their top of the line (priciest) packs.
+The burly MOB packs are made of lightweight UHMWPE fiber composed of reclaimed ocean waste which is an incredible 5 times more abrasion resistant than 1000D cordura.
+I also like CiloGear’s lighter and smaller 30L WorkSack for backcountry skiing and climbing.

 Volume: 45 L normal, 75 L expanded